Artist's proof

+An artist's proof is an impression (copy) of a limited edition print that is reserved for the artist and not counted in the edition number.
+It is usually pencilled as "A/P" to indicate this.
+By convention they are not usually more than 10% of the main edition quantity.
+There may also a few printer's proofs, marked "P/P".

-An artist's proof is an impression of a print taken in the printmaking process to see the current printing state of a plate while the plate (or stone, or woodblock) is being worked on by the artist.
+A "working proof" or "trial proof" is an impression of a print taken in the printmaking process to see the current printing state of a plate while the plate (or stone, or woodblock) is being worked on by the artist.
 A proof may show a clearly incomplete image, often called a working proof or trial impression, but in modern practice is usually used to describe an impression of the finished work that is identical to the numbered copies.
-There can also be printer's proofs which are taken for the printer to see how the image is printing, or are final impressions the printer is allowed to keep; but normally the term "artist's proof" would cover both cases.
+There can also be printer's proofs which are taken for the printer to see how the image is printing, or are final impressions the printer is allowed to keep.